 28.12.12.
 Steel mesh fence cordon.
 Floral tributes to 115 dead, CTV demolition site, Madras St / Cashel St, S red zone

-*Madras St / Hereford St by Latimer Sq: Erection of Anglican Cardboard Cathedral roof arch on St Johns demolition site.
+*Madras St / Hereford St by Latimer Sq: I saw erection of the Anglican Cardboard Cathedral roof arch on St Johns demolition-site.
 At least the Anglican diocese was building its temporary Cardboard Cathedral.
-Meanwhile Council dithered with bldg consents, while CERA demolished.
-Opp cnr, Arrow House demo site with a 3 layer, stacked, shipping containers ad:
+Meanwhile Council dithered over building consents while CERA demolished.
+On the opposite corner, on the Arrow House demolition-site I saw an advert on three-layered shipping-containers:

 ZM